qingwei91/qingwei91.github.io/src/pages/crdt/index.md

 # CmRDT Algebras

 CmRDT (Commutative Replicated Data Types) is a type of CRDT, it is sometimes called op-based CRDT.
 The key characteristic of it is that changes on data are synced by operations instead of sending the whole state.
+This is in contrast with CvRDT, which sync by sending the whole state over the network, there are some trade-off between these 2 types, but we wont delve into them in this piece.

 We will explore the algebra of CmRDT, and encode them in Scala 3.